Register a Mississippi Foreign LLC

 - Business name

-- Name you’ll use in Mississippi if your business name is unavailable
+- Name you’ll use in Mississippi if your business name is unavailable (get a Mississippi DBA)

 - Business email

-- Optional: future date when the registration will go into effect, if you don’t want your LLC to be registered immediately (most businesses skip this)
+- Optional: Future date when the registration will go into effect, if you don’t want your LLC to be registered immediately (most businesses skip this)

 - State/jurisdiction where your business was formed